-- Once he matches the letter, I say something like, “That is correct!
-You have a W on your rock, and this is a W on the paper.
+- Once he matches the letter, I say, “That is correct!
+You have a W on your rock, and a W on the paper.
 Will begins with W.” – and I will say the sound /w/ to associate with the letter name.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 This paper is a staple in our home.
 Place it on the table or a verticle surface.
 So many uses!